hcpss-mbarger/hcpss-prototype-current/index.md

   </div>

   <div class="two-thirds--last">
-  <h3>Theo Cramer, Community Superintendents, Birth–Grade&nbsp;12</h3>
+  <h3>Theo Cramer, Community Superintendent, Birth–Grade&nbsp;12</h3>
     <p>Theo Cramer oversees the <strong><a href="http://www.hcpss.org/contact-us/community-superintendents/#area-2">Area 2 regional cluster</a> of elementary, middle and high schools</strong>.
 Cramer joins HCPSS from Prince George’s County Public Schools, where he was Executive Director of the Division of Human Resources.
-He has more than 25 years of education experience at Prince George’s County and St. Mary’s County Public Schools</p>
+He has more than 25 years of education experience at Prince George’s County and St. Mary’s County Public Schools.</p>
   </div>
 </div>